 Otero Photographic Collection

-The exhibition comprises over 60 pictures that show the everyday life of Pablo Picasso: at work on his last exhibition of ceramics in Vallauris, or receiving visits from friends and acquaintances such as Joan Miró and Rafael Alberti, in the company of his wife, Jacqueline Roque.
-They also portray the artist during his creative process, and the artworks with which he lived every day.
+The over sixty images that make up this exhibition at the Centro Andaluz de la Fotografía in Almería show the everyday life of Pablo Picasso, either at work on his latest exhibition of ceramics in Vallauris, or receiving visits from friends and acquaintances such as Joan Miró or Rafael Alberti, in the company of his wife, Jacqueline Roque.
+They also show us the artist during his creative process, and the works amongst which he lived every day.